 The crew member is not entitled to the leave if he or she is charged with the domestic or sexual violence.

-Crew members are advised to review the Leaves of Absence policy or contact Human Resources for more information.
+Crew members are advised to contact Human Resources for more information.

 Confidentiality of Medical Information

 The Company strives to protect the privacy of its crew members' medical information to the greatest possible extent.